clemsonciti/palmetto-documentation/pages/documentation/userguide_basic_usage.md

 (6) 2 NVIDIA Tesla K40m cards per node, use resource request "ngpus=[1|2]" and "gpu_model=k40"
 (7) Use resource request "ssd=true" to request a chunk with SSD in location /ssd1, /ssd2, and /ssd3 (100GB max each) (8) Use resource request "nphis=[1|2]" to request phi nodes, the model is Xeon 7120p
 ~~~

-When reading the `hardware-table` file,
-remember that the cluster is composed of several phases (currently phases 0-15).
+The compute nodes are divided into "phases" (currently phases 0-15).
-Each phase is composed of several nodes (e.g., phase 5a has 370 nodes)
+Each phase is composed of several nodes with identical configuration,
-with the same hardware configuration
-(e.g., each node in phase 5a has 8 cores, 32 GB ram, 31 GB local disk space,
+e.g., each node in phase 5a has 8 cores, 32 GB ram, 31 GB local disk space,
-and 10 Gbps Myrinet interconnect.).
+and 10 Gbps Myrinet interconnect.

-A useful command on the login node is `whatsfree`,
-which gives information about how many nodes from each
+A useful command on the login node is `whatsfree`, which gives information
-phase are currently in use, free, or offlined for maintenance.
+about how many nodes from each phase are currently in use, free, or offlined

-## Filesystems

-Various filesystems are available for users to store data.
-These differ in capacity, data-persistence, and efficiency,
-and it is important that users understand which filesystem to use under which circumstances.

-### 1. `/home` directory

-The `/home` directory is shared and visible to all nodes.
-Each user has a sub-directory in the `/home` directory (`/home/username`)
-where they can store up to 100 GB.
-Data stored here is backed-up on a nightly basis.

-### 2. `/scratch1`, `/scratch2`, `/scratch3` directories

-The `/scratch` directories are shared and visible to all nodes.
-Each user has a sub-directory in each of these scratch directories,
-where they can store virtually unlimited amount of data **temporarily**.
-Data stored in the scratch directories is not backed-up in any way,
-and data that is unused for 30 days is automatically deleted (and cannot be recovered).

-### 3. The `/local_scratch` directory

-The `/home` and scratch systems are all
-Networked Attached Storage (NAS) systems.
-This means they are shared by all nodes.
-In contrast to these NAS systems,
-`local_scratch` is a filesystem local to each node.
-Data in the `local_scratch` of a compute node can only be
-accessed for the period of the job.

-## Pre-installed software on Palmetto
+for maintenance.

+Later sections of this guide will describe how to submit **jobs** to
+the cluster, i.e., reserve compute nodes for running computational tasks.

+### Checking and using available software

 The Palmetto cluster provides a limited number of packages
 (including site-licensed packages),